rmccrear/lv-3-may-2024/README.md

 ## Week 3: Sass, CSS Modules, and Styling in Next.js

 - Day 1: Review of Sass and 7-1 architecture integration into Next.js.
 Introduction to SCSS modules.
-- Day 2: Advanced Sass features including variables, mixins, and functions in Next.js.
+- Day 2: Introduction to adding animations with Framer Motion in Next.js, focusing on simple effects like sliding and fading elements.
 - Day 3: Introduction to React Bootstrap and Tailwind CSS for styling in Next.js projects.
 - Day 4: Building a responsive website using Bootstrap and Tailwind CSS within Next.js.
 - Day 5: Review and practice day: Refining styling practices and troubleshooting common issues.

 ## Week 4: Unit Testing with Jest in Node.js